Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Concluding remarks

-On the other hand, when the curvature of the universe is allowed, then we find {\bf (i)} a mild evidence of of the dynamical EoS in DE within Pad\'{e}-I is found for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, but when the GW dataset is added to them, the scenario is found to be consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+GW, but we get back the evidence of a dynamical DE and henceforth the deviation from $w(a) =-1$ for SN+BAO+BBN+$H(z)$+CMB+GW {\bf (ii)} positive evidence of dynamical EoS in DE and therefore the deviation from $w(a) =-1$ within SPad\'{e}-I for all the combined datasets (without and with GW), {\bf (iii)} significant evidence of the dynamical EoS in DE within Pad\'{e}-II ($6.2\sigma$ for SN+BAO+BBN+$H(z)$ and $6.4\sigma$ for SN+BAO+BBN+$H(z)$+CMB) is found.
+On the other hand, when the curvature of the Universe is allowed, then we find {\bf (i)} mild evidence of the dynamical EoS in DE within Pad\'{e}-I for both SN+BAO+BBN+$H(z)$ and SN+BAO+BBN+$H(z)$+CMB, but when the GW dataset is added to them the scenario is found to be consistent with $\Lambda$CDM for SN+BAO+BBN+$H(z)$+GW, but we get back the evidence of a dynamical DE and hence the deviation from $w(a) =-1$ for SN+BAO+BBN+$H(z)$+CMB+GW; {\bf (ii)} positive evidence of a dynamical EoS in DE and therefore the deviation from $w(a) =-1$ within SPad\'{e}-I for all the combined datasets (without and with GW); {\bf (iii)} significant evidence of the dynamical EoS in DE within Pad\'{e}-II ($6.2\sigma$ for SN+BAO+BBN+$H(z)$ and $6.4\sigma$ for SN+BAO+BBN+$H(z)$+CMB).
 The addition of GW data slightly reduces the evidence ($3.8\sigma$ for SN+BAO+BBN+$H(z)$+GW and $5.1\sigma$ for SN+BAO+BBN+$H(z)$+CMB+GW), but the preference persists at a high confidence level.
-Moreover, one can further identify the changes in the dynamical nature in SPad\'{e}-I when the curvature of the universe is allowed.
+Moreover, one can further identify the changes in the dynamical nature in SPad\'{e}-I when the curvature of the Universe is allowed.

-Having all the results in hand, one can clearly see that within the Pad\'{e}-II parametrization, a significant evidence of a dynamical DE deviating from $w(a) =-1$ is found across all the datasets.
+Having all the results in hand, one can clearly see that within the Pad\'{e}-II parameterization, a significant evidence of a dynamical DE deviating from $w(a) =-1$ is found across all the datasets.
 Especially for the robust data combination SN+BAO+BBN+$H(z)$+CMB we have obtained $w(a) \neq-1$ at more than $6\sigma$.
-This outcome is very interesting and timely since according to recent DESI BAO data~\cite{DESI:2024uvr}, evidence for dynamical DE (even though such evidence is not so statistically strong than Pad\'{e}-II parametrization) has been found under the assumption of CPL parametrization \cite{DESI:2024mwx} and such evidence of dynamical DE also remains robust irrespective of other DE parametrizations~\cite{Giare:2024gpk}.
-Although no such evidence of a non-zero spatial curvature of the universe is suggested by any of the datasets, but we noticed that the inclusion of the curvature parameter can affect the DE constraints, for instance, within SPad\'{e}-I, evidence of dynamical DE emerged in the presence of the curvature parameter.
+This outcome is very interesting and timely since according to recent DESI BAO data~\cite{DESI:2024uvr}, evidence for dynamical DE (even though such evidence is not as statistically strong as the Pad\'{e}-II parameterization) has been found under the assumption of CPL parameterization \cite{DESI:2024mwx} and such evidence of dynamical DE also remains robust irrespective of other DE parameterizations~\cite{Giare:2024gpk}.
+Although no such evidence of a nonzero spatial curvature of the Universe is suggested by any of the datasets, we noticed that the inclusion of the curvature parameter can affect the DE constraints: for instance, within SPad\'{e}-I, evidence of dynamical DE emerged in the presence of the curvature parameter.